paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

   (A) the officer has had significant experience in joint duty assignments; and

-  (B) such experience includes at least one full tour of duty in a joint duty assignment (as defined in [section 664(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section664/d&num=0&edition=prelim)) as a general, flag, or equivalent officer of the Space Force.
+  (B) such experience includes at least one full tour of duty in a joint duty assignment (as defined in [section 664(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section664/d&num=0&edition=prelim)) as a general officer of the Space Force.

 (4) The President may waive paragraph (3) in the case of an officer if the President determines such action is necessary in the national interest.

-**(b) Grade.—** The Chief, while so serving, has the grade in the Space Force equivalent to the grade of general in the Army, Air Force, and Marine Corps, or admiral in the Navy without vacating the permanent grade of the officer.
+**(b) Grade.—** The Chief, while so serving, has the grade of general without vacating the permanent grade of the officer.

 **(c) Relationship to the Secretary of the Air Force.—** Except as otherwise prescribed by law and subject to [section 9013(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9013/f&num=0&edition=prelim), the Chief performs the duties of such position under the authority, direction, and control of the Secretary of the Air Force and is directly responsible to the Secretary.